prometheus-operator/prometheus-operator/Documentation/api.md

 <p>The <code>PodMonitor</code> custom resource definition (CRD) allows to declaratively define how a dynamic set of pods should be monitored.
 Which pods are selected to be monitored with the desired configuration is defined using label selections.
 This allows an organization to introduce conventions around how metrics are exposed, and then following these conventions new pods are automatically discovered, without the need to reconfigure the system.</p>
-<p>A <code>Pod</code> is a collection of one or more containers which can expose Prometheus metrics on a number of ports.</p>
-<p>The <code>PodMonitor</code> object introduced by the Prometheus Operator discovers these pods and generates the relevant configuration for the Prometheus server in order to monitor them.</p>
+<p>The <code>PodMonitor</code> object introduced by the Prometheus Operator discovers pods and generates the relevant configuration for the Prometheus server to monitor them.</p>
 <p>The <code>PodMetricsEndpoints</code> section of the <code>PodMonitorSpec</code>, is used to configure which ports of a pod are going to be scraped for metrics, and with which parameters.</p>
 <p>Both <code>PodMonitors</code> as well as discovered targets may come from any namespace.
 This is important to allow cross-namespace monitoring use cases, e.g. for meta-monitoring.
 Using the <code>namespaceSelector</code> of the <code>PodMonitorSpec</code>, one can restrict the namespaces the <code>Pods</code> are allowed to be discovered from.</p>
-<p>Once can discover targets in all namespaces like this:</p>
 </div>
 <table>
 <thead>